February 4th

 1859

-archeologist Constantin von Tischendorf discovers the Codex Sinaiticus.
+German archeologist Constantin von Tischendorf discovers the Codex Sinaiticus.
 The “Sinai Bible”, a handwritten copy of the Greek Bible, is considered a great historical treasure.

 Constantin von Tischendorf